Hooked Fisherman

 Fewer color options than Strike King

-War Eagle spinnerbaits are a cult favorite among tournament bass anglers and for good reason.
-The Colorado blade thumps hard at very slow speeds — critical when CT bass are barely moving in 48–52°F water in early April.
-For cold-water slow-rolling, this is the bait I reach for first.
+War Eagle spinnerbaits are a favorite among CT tournament anglers: the Colorado blade thumps hard at very slow speeds, which matters when bass are barely moving in 48–52°F water in early April.
+Anglers working cold-water slow-rolls consistently rank this as the first bait they tie on when water temps sit in that range, ahead of tandem-blade options.

 Nichols Lures Pulsator (3/8 oz)